-Students will retain the rights to their work and can expect to leave the program with a catalog of materials ready to sell, and in some cases will publish work during the term of the program.
+Students retain the rights to their work and can expect to leave the program with a catalog of materials ready to sell, and in some cases will publish work during the term of the program.

 Part of being a successful writer in today’s media market is the development of a platform or audience.
-Students, with guidance and oversight, will create personal brands and develop their audiences.
+Students, with guidance and oversight, create personal brands and develop their audiences.

 We’re not just teaching students how to write.
 We’re teaching students how to do the work of being a writer.
 They’ll leave this program ready to step into an independent or conventional writing career.

 We are not interested in the degrees, certifications, or credentials that you’re bringing with you.
 There’s a good chance that students who haven’t thrived in a conventional educational setting will find the right home here.

 Many of our students were homeschooled or followed an alternative path to us.

 Only one qualification matters: do you have an unquenchable drive to write for Jesus?

 Our only goal is to identify twelve students with a calling and potential to be effective writers to influence the American media.